ErikAugust/shipyard-cli/README.md

 #### Collected versus Clarified

 Shipyard models the to-do list data around the GTD concept of clarifying items.
+Shipyard assists in collecting items easily, but also to get you to clarify what your intentions are.

 #### Actions
 `actions` are endlessly recursive, as any task can have a set of actions.